migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

 Note that this not impossible to implement, I just thought it would not be worth the resources.
 In fact, other people have implemented this!
 Check the appendix for more.

 I initially considered a different approach to this problem, [**A-star (A\*) search**](https://en.wikipedia.org/wiki/A*_search_algorithm).
-In short, A\* is a form of DFS which guides the search using heuristics which quantify the closeness of a path to the final solution to take more likely paths before unlikely ones, so it will probably never even consider an incorrect path.
+In short, A\* is a form of DFS which guides the search using heuristics which quantify the closeness of a path to the final solution to take more likely paths before unlikely ones, so it will probably never even consider most paths which don't go in the right direction.
 The idea is that if DFS takes too long, then an optimized version should do better.
-However, I could not come up with a good heuristic to use.

 Note that we wouldn't be using A\* to find pipe connections directly; at each stage of the search, the search would consider an entire state of the grid with its unique collection of pipe connections holistically.
-The source would then be an empty puzzle and the target would be a solved state, and the search traverses through various puzzle states.
+The search would begin at the empty puzzle, traverse through puzzle states, and eventually arrive at the target solved puzzle state.

+However, I could not come up with a good heuristic to use.
 It's difficult to quantify certain characteristics, such as how "close" a game state is to the solution, which is necessary for A\* to function.
 Pipe percent (the percentage of the grid covered by pipe) is one metric, but it is almost useless because of things like this:
 <figure class="disp-flex center-all flex-column">
   <img src="large_pipe_pct.jpg" alt="Pipe percentage is useless" class="w-50">
   <figcaption class="caption">We're 91% of the way to solving the puzzle!
 Wait...</figcaption>
 </figure>

 Additionally, to quantify closeness to a solution, it is necessary to consider terminals which are cut off from their counterpart (for example, every non-aqua terminal in the image above).
-However, this requires checking the entire grid at each state which I thought would be inefficient.
+Despite the fact that this consideration saves unnecessarily exploring an incorrect puzzle state, it also requires checking the entire grid at each step, which I thought would be inefficient.

 #### **An open-end strategy?**

-One day, this video was recommended to me:
+One day, this video popped up in my YouTube recommendations:
 {% include embed/youtube.html id='_2A3j9hSqnY' %}
 Coincidentally, the creator of the video was a classmate of mine!
 I only realized this very recently.
 Anyway--